musaocak1/CTRL_Future_Project-ModaMusa/README.md

 - Modern CSS techniques to create stunning designs and effects.
 - Advanced responsive design using media queries.
 - Dynamic HTML Generation with JSON
+- In the `SPRODUCT.HTML` file,featured product's section are now displayed randomly on each page load to keep things fresh for our users.

 ### Installation